 Be applied in ceramic blade milling cutter for rough machining of superalloy.

-1) Round blades are mainly used to ensure a small entering angle and prevent notch wear.
+(1) To ensure a small entering angle and prevent notch wear, use round blades.

-5) The maximum flank wear when machining high-temperature alloys with ceramic inserts is 0.6mm.
+(5) The maximum flank wear allowed when machining high-temperature alloys with ceramic inserts is 0.6mm.

 06 Hardened steel milling